Chef Infra Overview

 This diagram shows how you develop, test, and deploy your Chef Infra code.

 - Chef Workstation is the location where users interact with Chef Infra.
 With Chef Workstation, users can author and test cookbooks using tools such as Test Kitchen and interact with the Chef Infra Server using the knife and chef command line tools.

-- Chef Infra Client nodes are the machines that are managed by Chef Infra.
-The Chef Infra Client is installed on each node and is used to configure the node to its desired state.
+- Chef Infra Client Chef Infra Client runs on systems that are managed by Chef Infra.
+The Chef Infra Client executes on a schedule to configure a system to the desired state.